Error:

 Trigger #Application NameNameDescription

-If a session has the same source and destination but triggers our child signature, 40000, 10 times in 60 seconds, we call it a brute force attack.
+If a session has the same source and destination but triggers our child signature, 40000, 10 times in 60 seconds, we call it a possible a brute force attempt.

 The child signature, 40000, is looking for a "530" ftp response message after user sent "PASS" command.

-If a session has the same source and destination but triggers our child signature, 40002, 100 times in 60 seconds, we call it is a brute force attack.
+If a session has the same source and destination but triggers our child signature, 40002, 100 times in 60 seconds, we call it a possible a brute force attempt.

 The child signature, 40002, is looking for dns response header, if all count(Question/Answer/Authority/Additional) is 1.

-If a session has the same source and destination but triggers our child signature, 31696, 30 times in 60 seconds, we call it is a brute force attack.
+If a session has the same source and destination but triggers our child signature, 31696, 30 times in 60 seconds, we call it a possible a brute force attempt.

 The child signature, 31696, is looking for smb SetupX with response error code 0x50001, and error code 0xc000006d for any smb command.

-If a session has the same source and destination but triggers our child signature, 31706, 20 times in 60 seconds, we call it is a brute force attack.
+If a session has the same source and destination but triggers our child signature, 31706, 20 times in 60 seconds, we call it a possible a brute force attempt.

 The child signature, 31706, is looking for LDAP bindResponse(27), if resultCode is 49.

-If a session has the same source and destination but triggers our child signature, 31708, 100 times in 60 seconds, we call it is a brute force attack.
+If a session has the same source and destination but triggers our child signature, 31708, 100 times in 60 seconds, we call it a possible a brute force attempt.

 The child signature, 31708, is looking for http response code 401 with "WWW-Authenticate:" in the response header.

-If a session has the same source and destination but triggers our child signature, 31709, 10 times in 60 seconds, we call it is a brute force attack.
+If a session has the same source and destination but triggers our child signature, 31709, 10 times in 60 seconds, we call it a possible a brute force attempt.

 The child signature, 31709, works on 3 apps, smtp, pop3 and imap.